 If uโ v=0 and uรv=0, what can you conclude about vectors u and v?

-Compare and contrast: How would you use the dot product versus the cross product to solve a problem involving the angle between two vectors?
+How would you use the dot product versus the cross product to find the angle between two vectors?
+What's the practical difference?

 A vector-valued function r(t) describes a particle's position.
 What operation gives the particle's speed at time t, and what combination of concepts does this require?

-An FRQ gives you vectors u and v and asks for the area of the triangle they form.
+You're given vectors u and v and asked for the area of the triangle they form.
 Which operation do you use, and what adjustment must you make to get triangle area instead of parallelogram area?